 Wheelchairs are available free at the Information Desk in the Visitor Center.
 Accessible parking is located in parking lots 1 and 2.
-Nearly all areas of the Garden are accessible, as are the tram tours.
+Nearly all areas of the Garden are accessible by wheelchair, as are the tram tours.

 Electronic Convenience Vehicles (ECVs)